jacobl3371/sep10-freedom-project/tool/learning-log.md

 * I do intend to add some sort of function similar to this autoplay function, one that allows the user to scroll infinitely
     * Not having to go back if they reach the very right-most slide or are even at the starting slide
 * [Combing responsive navbar with toglleable menu icon and carousel](fp-temp.html)

+3/25/2024
+* Fixing fp-temp.html
+    * Right now, my freedom project website template is not at the minimum viable product stage
+        * The menu is not outputted properly and flows over the content like the carousel
+        * I tried to add a section to make space between the dropdown menu panel and the content
+            * This didn't stop the menu from overlapping over *all* of the content including the carousel

+            * This overlapping also made it so that the text can not be highlighted when hovered over
+                * This function works when the navbar is expanded and none of the content overlaps each other